Mary Fowler: Montpellier

 In February 2020, on the day of her 17th birthday, Fowler signed for French Ligue 1 club Montpellier HSC on a three-year contract, arranged by her father, after an undisclosed transfer fee was paid.
 She moved to Montpelier and made her debut against Olympique Lyonnais in February 2020.

 She was named to ESPN's 21 under 21, an international list of footballers representing the next generation of talent, in May 2021.

 In her book, Bloom, published in 2025, Fowler wrote that she had self-harmed, had suicidal thoughts, and had also seriously contemplated quitting football, during her time with Montpellier.
 She had planned her retirement in detail, even drawing up a budget for living in a renovated van back in Australia and working as an online personal trainer.
 "I wasn't even 20 years old, so if I wanted to jump into a whole new career, time was on my side.
 There were options aplenty," she later wrote in her book.

 Fowler also claimed that she and her friend Ashleigh Weerden had been treated differently from their teammates throughout her second year at Montpellier.
 In particular, she wrote that after she, Weerden, and several of their foreign teammates had played their final game for the club, the foreign teammates had been presented with flowers, but that the two friends had not been mentioned.
 In the changing room afterwards, "... [a] few of the girls laughed about it and then one of the other players came over and handed my friend and me some bananas, saying, ‘here have these’..."
+Fowler suggested that this was racially-motivated, saying "it was hard to see it as merely a simple error" given her and Weerden were "two of only six black girls in the squad."
+Montpellier denied the accusation of racism and said the club had found no evidence to back up Fowler's assertions.

 Shortly after leaving Montpellier, Fowler asked to be exempted from attending a national training camp.
 "After a challenging season, I was exhausted," she later wrote.
 National team officials told her that she needed a psychologist to declare her medically unfit to attend the camp, and she obtained such a ruling within five minutes of a session she felt was beneficial to her.